-Until the Civil Code No. 89/2012 Coll. came into effect, liability for damage caused by things only applied to cases where there was a damage due to an inherent property in the device or another thing that have been used in fulfilling an obligation or in providing medical, social, veterinary and other biological services (Section (§) 420, Act No. 40/1964 Coll.).
+Until the Civil Code No. 89/2012 Coll. came into effect, liability for damage caused by things only applied to cases where there was a damage due to an inherent property in the device or another thing that have been used in fulfilling an obligation or in providing medical, social, veterinary and other biological services (section (§) 421a, Act No. 40/1964 Coll.).
 This provision unjustifiably encumbered professionals who proceeded lege artis without violating any legal obligation.
 Liability was thus restricted to cases where damage was caused by a defect in a thing used during the performance.
 Therefore, under the current legislation, the provider of health services will not be liable in situations where he provided the service absolutely lege artis and within this service he used a thing that was flawless.
 If, even in such a case, the patient suffers damage (e.g., if there is an extraordinary and unpredictable reaction of the patient’s body) the provider of medical services will not be liable for damage to health.
 The patient (the injured person) is not entitled to damages in such cases and he can only use his commercial insurance for unforeseen consequences.
 If the thing used when fulfilling an obligation was defective, the provider of the service (e.g., health care services) is always obliged to pay damages to the injured person.
 The injured person then will not have to demand compensation from the manufacturer (or the supplier) of the defective product but from the person who had provided him with the service (e.g., a medical intervention).

-For the correct definition of ‘a thing used when fulfilling an obligation’ one should see the decision of the Supreme Court, ref.
-25 Cdo 834/2012 Coll., of 27 February 2013.
+For the correct definition of ‘a thing used when fulfilling an obligation’ one should see the decision of the Supreme Court, file 25 Cdo 834/2012 of 27.
+02. 2013.
 In that case, the plaintiff sought compensation for damage caused by the flooding of the premises that were rented out by the defendant.
 The plaintiff argued that the damage occurred by the thing that the defendant was renting.
 The Supreme Court, however, found that the leased space was not ‘a thing used during the performance of the obligation’ but the actual subject of the obligation.
 Therefore, in such cases the provision of Section (§) 2936, Civil Code, does not apply.
 One should consider liability for breach of contract, e.g., in the form of the right to rent reduction, the right to withdrawal from the concert, etc.

 If a damage resulted from the special nature of a medicinal product, a special regulation of the Act on Drugs No. 378/2007 Coll. will be applied.
 The holder of the decision about the registration is liable for the damage caused by the special nature of the medicinal product only to the extent of the damage caused by the side effects that are not listed in the summary of the product, and then for the damage caused by the side effects specified therein if he caused the damage.